msfidelis/aws-turn-off-my-account/README.md

-# aws-turn-off-my-account
+# AWS, Turn off my Account, please

-Lambda stack to turn off all account resources to avoid billing surprises
+Lambda stack to turn off and destroy all resources from your personal AWS Account to avoid billing surprises

 ## Installation